 The boy gulped, taking one last look at the body of their savior.
 "Yes Father."
 With labored steps, they moved toward the hatch leading below deck, only stopping briefly to allow Haytham one last look at the hero he'd barely known.

 Haytham's jaw set as he turned back to the stairs and the darkness of the ship's underbelly.
 Always, Mr. Connor.
 Always.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, CDrakeWrite a Review